MHickey2/EssenChelle-Oils/README.md

 - Promote repeat customers and ensure the present customers have a good user experience.
 - Use Social Media to increase awareness of the Site and strategically plan future growth of the Brand.
 - Increased customer satisfaction for the site users.
-- Improved retention of customers
+- Improved retention of customers.
 - Effective use of discounts and value offers.
 - Create content that will engage the users and encourage them to return for more.
 - Make the shopping experience easy to manage for the Shopper.
-- Attract visitors and convert them into customers
+- Attract visitors and convert them into customers.
+- Encourage customers and visitors to communicate with the business and respond effectively to their requests.
+- Use customer feedback to address any outstanding shortcomings and use the knowledge gained to possibly expand the current range of products.

   <br/>